TOSLINK: History

 Toshiba originally created TOSLINK to connect their CD players to the receivers they manufactured, for PCM audio streams.
-The software layer is based on the "Sony/Philips Digital Interface" (S/PDIF), while the hardware layer utilizes a fiber optic transmission system, rather than the electrical (copper) hardware layer of S/PDIF.
+The data-link layer is based on the Sony/Philips Digital Interface (S/PDIF), while the hardware layer utilizes a fiber optic transmission system, rather than the electrical (copper) hardware layer of S/PDIF.
 TOSLINK was soon adopted by manufacturers of most CD players.
 It can often be found on video source (DVD and Blu-ray players, cable boxes and game consoles) to connect the digital audio stream to Dolby Digital/DTS decoders.

-The name is a registered trademark of Toshiba, created from TOShiba-LINK.
-Variations of the name, such as TOSlink, TosLink, and Tos-link, are also seen, while the official generic name for the standard is EIAJ optical.
+Although the generic name for the connector is the EIAJ optical, the trade name TOSLINK is a registered trademark of the Toshiba electronics company, derived from TOShiba-LINK; other etymologic variations were the words TOSlink, TosLink, and Tos-link.

-ADAT Lightpipe or simply ADAT Optical uses an optical transmission system similar to TOSLINK, and is used in the professional music/audio industry.
-While the ADAT Lightpipe format uses the same JIS F05 connectors as TOSLINK, the ADAT Lightpipe data format is not compatible with S/PDIF.
+The ADAT Lightpipe (ADAT Optical) uses an optical transmission system similar to that of the TOSLINK connector used in the professional recording of music and in the audio component industry.
+The ADAT Lightpipe connector format uses the same JIS F05 connectors as the TOSLINK connector, the ADAT Lightpipe data format is incompatible with S/PDIF.

-Properties and issues
+Properties and problems

 Due to their high attenuation of light, the effective range of plastic optical cables is limited to 5–10 m.
 They can temporarily fail or be permanently damaged if tightly bent.
 Although less commonly available and more expensive than plastic optical fiber (POF) cables, glass or silica optical fibers have lower losses and can extend the range of the TOSLINK system.

-Optical cables are not susceptible to electrical problems such as ground loops and RF interference.
+Optical cables have galvanic isolation, thus are not susceptible to electrical problems such as ground loops, RF interference, ESD events.